bibanon/bibanon/History/4chan-History/4chan-Chronicle.md

 The site influenced a new generation of major Internet figures and coders, continues to birth to memes that are now common staples on most major websites and even common speech, and cultivated a flock of loosely organized people led only by a common goal, known as [[Anonymous]].

-This article has the goal of detailing the complete history of 4chan in the format of a conventional college-level history book.
+This Chronicle is designed to create a serious, well sourced history book about this ephermeral community.
 As of now, it includes a summary of the site's history down to it's foundation in October 1, 2003 and an extensive [[4chan Timeline|4chan History Timeline]].

 ## Ages of 4chan